-A series of digital images of evolved virtual plants inspired by Australian flora.
+A series of generative digital images of evolved virtual plants inspired by Australian flora

 This digital DNA can then be subject to mutation, genetic spicing (where segments of two or more individual's DNA are intermixed) and evolutionary processes, allowing species to evolve based on aesthetic or other subjective criteria.
-These procesess lead to strange, yet somehow familiar versions of archetypal Australian flora.
-They are structurally and topologically coherent, yet could never exist as real biological form: Impossible Nature.
+These processes lead to strange, yet somehow familiar versions of archetypal Australian flora.
+They are structurally and topologically coherent, yet could never exist as real biological form: impossible nature.

 The digital DNA generates highly detailed and complex three-dimensional models, which are then rendered as two-dimensional digital images.
 These digital images are then printed as lightjet prints on archival photo media.